arnaud-deprez/arnaud-deprez.github.io/content/legal/index.md

 Powple SPRL may also receive your data indirectly from the following sources:

 - [Netlify](https://www.netlify.com/) for the 'Contact' form
-- [Disqus](https://disqus.com/) when you decide to react or comment a blog.

 ### How will we use your data ?